Celebrating Detroit's History

 20th Century African American Civil Rights Sites

-A collaborative project documents key sites in the struggle for Black civil rights in Detroit, empowering the community to preserve them.
-These places – including churches, houses, and gathering spaces – are vulnerable because of decades of disinvestment in Detroit’s Black neighborhoods; many important buildings and sites have already been lost to urban renewal programs.
+A collaborative project documents key historic sites across Detroit, empowering the community to preserve them.
+These places—including churches, houses, and gathering spaces—are vulnerable because of decades of disinvestment in Detroit’s neighborhoods; many important buildings and sites have already been lost.

 Our work included: